notshi/aelua/boot-str/README.txt

 This is boot strap, boot strap is very alpha, everything here is going to change so do not depend on any of it.
+That said we now seem to be mostly working :)

 All content is MIT licenesed unless explicitly stated otherwise.